Spounchers/Scapin-the-middle/README.md

 - Telnet Session Sniff
 - Authentication Sniff

 There are bugs.
-Please notify use if you find any.
+Please notify use if you find some.